EshaanAgg/web/src/content/blog/placements/oa_1.md

 10. Given an array of size $N$ containing integers, find the minimum possible sum of that can be formed be adding the elements in the array.
 You can perform the following operation at most once:

     - Select an index.
-If the sum of all the elements in the array up to the selected index is a multiple of the element present at the index. divide the sum up to the selected index by the element present at the index.
+If the sum of all the elements in the array up to the selected index is a multiple of the element present at the index, divide the sum up to the selected index by the element present at the index.
     - After dividing, you do not have to add this element to the resultant sum.
     - After this operation is performed, you will have to add the remaining elements to the resultant sum.
     - Note that the chosen index is excluded from the prefix sum and the suffix sum.
 If the chosen index is $0$, then it should be included in the prefix sum.